 Rights and Responsibilities

-New Jersey Institute of Technology requires students to conduct themselves with decorum and to adhere to standards of ethical and professional behavior.
-NJIT has adopted, and requires all students to comply with, a Code of Professional Conduct.
-The policies and procedures governing this code are contained in a separate publication, the Student Handbook, and are deemed incorporated into this catalog.
-The student handbook, maintained by the Dean of Students Office, is available online at: www.njit.edu/handbook/
+NJIT requires students to conduct themselves with decorum and to adhere to standards of ethical and professional behavior.
+NJIT has adopted, and requires all students to comply with, the Code of Student Conduct.
+The policies and procedures governing this code are contained in a separate publication, the Code of Student Conduct, and are deemed incorporated into this catalog.
+A copy of the Code may be obtained from the Office of the Dean of Students or online at www.njit.edu/dos/policies/conductcode/index.php

 All students must carry an NJIT identification card while on campus.
 An ID card must be presented at the request of a university administrator, faculty member or public safety officer.
 Facilities, parking, building access, and services of the university require presentation of a valid university ID.

 Students should obtain an ID card as soon as possible after registration is completed.
 Photographs for ID cards are taken throughout the semester in the Department of Public Safety, located in the parking facility.
 Dates and times to obtain an ID are posted at the Campus Center Information Desk.
 Proof of registration in the form of a tuition receipt or registrar's receipt is required to obtain an ID card.
 These receipts also will be accepted as NJIT identification until the ID card is issued.
 ID validation stickers are issued each semester and are available at the Department of Public Safety or the Campus Center Information Desk.